Ever since the first Role-playing games like Dungeons & Dragons

 - The original Dungeon Siege applied The Elder Scrolls-like philosophy of use-skill-to-get-better to the Diablo II-like four stats.
 The Melee and Ranged stat improved by the use of weapons of respective range, while Combat and Nature Magic increased with casting spells of the respective school.

-- While gaining normal levels still exist, Hyperdimension Neptunia Victory (including it's Updated Re-release Re;Birth3) and its sequel, as well Hyperdevotion Noire: Goddess Black Heart also have some challenges that you can undertake for each character.
+- In Neptunia, while gaining normal levels still exist, Hyperdimension Neptunia Victory (including it's Updated Re-release Re;Birth3) and its sequel, as well Hyperdevotion Noire: Goddess Black Heart spinoff also have some challenges that you can undertake for each character.
 This usually increases stats up to a certain point.

 - Betrayal at Krondor is another possible Trope Codifier for Western RPGs, as Stat Grinding is the only way to advance your abilities, since the game has no levels.
 You have three options for advancing a skill: using it, using a training item (like a practice lute for the barding skill, or reading a book), or getting training from an NPC (whether paying for it or as a quest reward).
 You could also tag up to three skills for focus to advance in them faster than normal, and could change tags at any time.
 (An early Good Bad Bug for gaining a lot of money required grinding the heck out of Owyn's barding skill, making piles of money in a town available in Chapter 1.)